mwahajkhan/LlamaIndex-Agent-Applications/README.md

 - Evaluation: Assess the pipeline’s effectiveness, accuracy, and speed.

-### Important Concepts
+### ## Features:

 - Nodes and Documents: Nodes represent chunks of data with metadata, while Documents are containers for data sources.

 - Connectors: Ingest data from various sources into Documents and Nodes.
+These could be APIs, PDFs, SQL and many other availaible on [llamaInde](https://docs.llamaindex.ai/en/stable/)

-- Indexes: Store vector embeddings and metadata for efficient data retrieval.
+- Data Indexes: Store vector embeddings and metadata for efficient data retrieval.
+It is a data structure that allows quick retrival of relevant context for a user query.
+At high level, indexes are built from documents, and enable LLM models to Q/A, and chat over the data.

+Indexes store data in Node objects, (which represent chunks of the original documents), and expose a retriever interface that supports additional configuration, and automation.

+The commonly used vector indexes are VectorStoreIndex, Pinecone, FAISS etc.

 - Embeddings: Numerical representations of data used to filter for relevance.